Best ChatGPT Prompts for SEO & Marketing (That Actually Work)

 “Act as an SEO strategist for [your business from the Context Stack].
 I’m building a content cluster around [head term].
 Do three things:

-1. Group related keywords by the specific question a searcher is trying to answer — not just by topic, but by the exact underlying need.
+- Group related keywords by the specific question a searcher is trying to answer - by the exact underlying need, not just topic.

 Output as a table: Cluster Name | Example Keywords | Best Format | Competitor Gap (yes/no).”

-Why this works: You’re not just getting keywords — you’re getting an editorial decision model.
-The format column alone saves an hour of planning.
-The competitor gap flag tells you where the opportunity is, not just what exists.
+You’re not just getting keywords - you’re getting an editorial decision model.
+The competitor gap flag tells you where the opportunity is.

-Watch Out: ChatGPT doesn’t have access to live search volume data.
-Use this prompt for strategic clustering and content gap thinking, then verify actual search volumes in Semrush, Ahrefs, or Google Search Console before committing to a content plan.
+Watch Out: ChatGPT doesn’t have live search volume.
+Use this for strategic clustering, then verify volumes in Semrush or Ahrefs.

-The standard content brief prompt gives you a list of H2s.
-That’s the floor, not the ceiling.
-The brief that produces the best content includes three layers most prompts skip: the competing articles, the questions the article must answer, and the angle that makes your version different.
+The standard content brief prompt gives H2s.
+That’s the floor.
+The brief that produces the best content includes three layers most prompts skip: competing articles, the questions the article must answer, and the angle that makes your version different.

 Prompt:

-• A clear angle that differentiates this from generic articles on the same topic (use what you know about our positioning)
+- A clear angle that differentiates this from generic articles (use what you know about our positioning)

-• 3 points that competing articles typically miss or handle weakly
+- 3 points competing articles typically miss or handle weakly

-• Recommended content format (listicle, narrative, framework, etc.) with a one-sentence reason why
+- Recommended content format with a one-sentence reason why

 Don’t write the article yet.
 Just the brief.”

-The “don’t write the article yet” instruction prevents ChatGPT from skipping straight to a draft and burying the strategic thinking.
-You want the brief first.
-Review it.
+“Don’t write the article yet” prevents ChatGPT from skipping past the strategy.
+Review the brief.
 Adjust the angle.
 Then ask for the draft.

 On-Page Optimization: The Prompt Most People Skip